We're currently away. Post resumes June 23rd.

 £40.00

-Maillard Normandy freewheel, hailing from France and in production from the 1970s to the 1980s (yet still new & unused after all this time!).
-Made from steel and weighing in at 405 grams.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.
+Shimano Altus cassette (or cog set, or sprockets if you prefer), hailing from Japan and in production during the 1990s (yet still new & unused after all this time).
+Made from steel and weighing in at 383 grams.
+A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.

 OVERVIEW